This post contains affiliate links to kitchen tools we use and recommend

 Once cooled, use a sharp knife, and it may help to dip it in hot water first, wipe it dry and then cut in an up and down sawing motion.
 Any time brownie clumps onto the knife, wipe it again before continuing.
 If batter sticks to your knife like warm peanut butter, your brownies were undercooked.
 (Don’t worry, while messy, they’ll still taste great, but remember to bake longer next time).

-Storing Your Brownies
+Storing Sweet Potato Protein Brownies

 After you cut your brownies, store them in an airtight container, or you can cover the pan tightly with plastic wrap or aluminum foil.